OpCodeWolf/cross-platform-application-framework-template/readme.md

 # NodeGUI Cross Platform Application Template
-This template is a cross platform application built on NodeGui in Typescript
+This template is a basic cross platform application built on NodeGui in Typescript

 ## Installation
 ```